Skip to main content

 pccarpdevelopers

 Throughout the 1990s and into the first decade of the 21st century, survey statistics education and research continued to flourish at CSSM.
-The wide diversity of projects undertaken include survey consulting on projects such as local efforts to analyze and improve ISU campus services; consulting projects with state of Iowa departments and bureaus to develop statistical pictures and gather information about Iowa resident’s behaviors and preferences from energy use in homes to radio listening habits, to farm production surveys and Iowa business and economic survey research; ongoing, long term research projects with national agencies like the USDA/NCRS and the Census Bureau, as well as new projects with the National Cancer Institute, the Centers for Disease Control, the National Institutes of Health, and the National Science Foundation, among many others.
-In November 2002, due to the increased integration of research, education, and consulting practices, the Survey Section of the Stat Lab officially became the Center for Survey Statistics and Methodology.
+The wide diversity of projects undertaken include survey consulting on projects such as local efforts to analyze and improve ISU campus services; consulting projects with state of Iowa departments and bureaus to develop statistical pictures and gather information about Iowa residents' behaviors and preferences from energy use in homes to radio listening habits, to farm production surveys and Iowa business and economic survey research; ongoing, long term research projects with national agencies like the USDA/NCRS and the Census Bureau, as well as new projects with the National Cancer Institute, the Centers for Disease Control, the National Institutes of Health, and the National Science Foundation, among many others.
+In November 2002, due to the increased integration of research, education, and consulting practices, the Survey Section of the Stat Lab officially became the Center for Survey Statistics and Methodology (CSSM).
+The early 2000s also witnessed CSSM coordinate and support NRCS's longitudinal Conservation Effects Assessment Project (CEAP), considered an onsite NRI survey, and the onsite NRI Rangeland Survey.